Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Preliminaries and Research Scope

+The term ``edge case'' has been used across various fields with different definitions in the literature \cite{Vater2023ADriving}.
+In the context of \ac{ad}, ``edge cases'' have been mainly used for safety testing and validation, but it is hard to find a unified and consistent definition for the term. {\cstart The absence of a universal definition and quantitative thresholds for edge case definition and identification reflects several fundamental challenges.
+Statistical rarity thresholds are inherently context-dependent, varying significantly based on the specific AV system capabilities, operational design domain, regulatory requirements, and organizational safety objectives.
+While ISO 21448 (SOTIF) addresses unknown hazardous scenarios and 'triggering conditions,' it does not provide explicit quantitative definitions for edge cases, instead emphasizing systematic identification and mitigation of hazardous behavior.}

-The term edge case has been used in various fields, and there have been different definitions for it in the literature \cite{Vater2023ADriving}.
-In the context of \ac{ad}, ``edge cases'' have been mainly used for safety testing and validation, but there is no unified and consistent definition for the term ``edge case.'' \textcite{Koopman2019Credible} define an edge case as ``a rare situation that will occur only occasionally but still needs specific design attention to be dealt with in a reasonable and safe way.
-The quantification of `rare' is relative, and generally refers to situations or conditions that will occur often enough in a full-scale deployed fleet to be a problem but have not been captured in the design or requirements process.'' \textcite{Koopman2019Credible} acknowledge that ``the process of identifying and handling edge cases makes them --- by definition --- no longer edge cases.
+\textcite{Koopman2019Credible} define an edge case as ``a rare situation that will occur only occasionally but still needs specific design attention to be dealt with in a reasonable and safe way.
+The quantification of `rare' is relative, and generally refers to situations or conditions that will occur often enough in a full-scale deployed fleet to be a problem but have not been captured in the design or requirements process.''
+They acknowledge that ``the process of identifying and handling edge cases makes them -- by definition -- no longer edge cases.
 So in practice, the term applies to situations that would not have otherwise been handled had special attempts not been made to identify them during the design and validation process.''